 What help can I get with credit card repayments?

-The FCA has also said that all credit card holders must be able to request a minimum three-month payment freeze on card repayments, during which time you will either pay nothing or an agreed nominal sum.
+The FCA has ruled that credit card holders must be able to request a minimum three-month payment holiday on card repayments, during which time you will either pay nothing or an agreed nominal sum.

 Will I still be charged interest?